onzfonz/comp227/src/content/4/en/part4b.md

 The database is cleared out at the beginning, and after that, we save the two tasks stored in the `initialTasks` array to the database.
 By doing this, we ensure that the database is in the same state before every test is run.

-Let's also make the following changes to the last two tests:
+Let's also make the following changes to our last two tests:

 ```js
 test('all tasks are returned', async () => {